MichaelFish199/SuperMarioBros-ReinforcementLearning/README.md

 # SuperMarioBros-ReinforcementLearning
-Creating agent that can play SuperMarioBros using stablebaselines3.
+Creating agent that can play SuperMarioBros using PPO from stablebaselines3.